Written By John VanDerLaan

 PENN fishing reels and rods have always been a good choice for us and the type of fishing we do.
 From freshwater to surf fishing, we use PENN for a good percentage of our fishing.
 The Battalion II is a welcomed upgrade to an already popular line of rods that have proven themselves over time.

-Staff Favorite: St. Croix Seage Surf Spinning Rod
+Best Striped Bass Rod: St. Croix Seage Surf Spinning Rod

 Features